wealthkernel/api-documentation-guides/docs/illustrations/FAQs.md

 ## Does the illustration service support fee tiering?

-Yes, fee tiers can be accommodate, as per the example in the API documentation.
+Yes, fee tiers can be accommodated, as per the example in the API documentation.

 ## Is it possible to add adviser, DFM and product provider charges in one illustration?